istio/istio.io/content/docs/reference/config/policy-and-telemetry/metrics/index.md

     response_code: response.code | 200
     {{< /text >}}

-*   **Connection Security Poicy**: This identifies the service authentication policy of the request.
+*   **Connection Security Policy**: This identifies the service authentication policy of the request.
 It is set to `mutual_tls` when Istio is used to make communication secure and report is from destination.
 It is set to `unknown` when report is from source since security policy cannot be properly populated.